michaelpeterhoffmann/Anthropology-of-Videogames/README.md

 # The Anthropology of Videogames
 I created this reading list when teaching a self-designed course titled "The Anthropology of Videogames" at university.
-If you want to expand on it, please let me know, happy to add more readings to the list.

 # General Readings to start getting into the topic:
 - Allen, R. 2017.
 America’s Digital Army: Games at Work and War.
 Lincoln, NE: University of Nebraska Press.